 The Timer can be configured for either timer or counter operation.
-In most applications, it is configured for timer operation (CP/T2 = 0).
+In most applications, it is configured for timer operation ($CP/\overline{T2} = 0$).
 The timer operation is different for Timer 2 when it is used as a baud rate generator.
 Normally, as a timer, it increments every machine cycle (at 1/12 the oscillator frequency).
 As a baud rate generator, however, it increments every state time (at 1/2 the oscillator frequency).
+The baud rate formula is given below.